snapmeasureai/website/README.md

 # SnapMeasure: 99% Accurate E-commerce Sizing Solution

-SnapMeasure is a computer vision technology that delivers 98.7% accurate body measurements using just a few images or a short video.
-The average error is only 7.0 mm (0.27 in).
+SnapMeasure is a 99% accurate mobile body scan technology for e-commerce sizing.
+Find your perfect fit every time.

 SnapMeasure aims to find the perfect clothing size every time, cutting return costs significantly.
+The average error is only 7.0 mm (0.27 in).

 See SnapMeasure in action below.
 Reach us at SnapMeasureAI@gmail.com for a live demo or technology license.